-Bullying in the Workplace
+3. Bullying in the Workplace

 The University is committed to maintaining an environment that is conducive to working and learning, and the University prohibits bullying, as described in the University’s separate Bullying in the Workplace policy.

-The University will not tolerate retaliation against employees making good faith reports as provided for in this policy, even where the concerns are ultimately unsubstantiated, and such retaliation is a violation of this policy that may be grounds for disciplinary action.
+The University will not tolerate retaliation against those making good faith reports as provided for in this policy, even where the concerns are ultimately unsubstantiated, and such retaliation is a violation of this policy that may be grounds for disciplinary action.

 False reports of prohibited behavior that are found to have been made intentionally are a violation of this policy and may also result in disciplinary action.

 Any person who violates this policy may be subject to disciplinary action under applicable University policies and procedures, up to and including termination from the University, exclusion from university property, and arrest and prosecution under criminal laws.

 Any visitor or affiliate who commits or threatens to commit behavior prohibited by this policy may be subject to exclusion from campus, termination of any business relationship with the University and/or other appropriate action, up to and including arrest and prosecution.

 This policy is not intended to preclude or supersede any other policy that might subject a violating party to disciplinary review, including but not limited to the Title IX Sexual Harassment policy, Bullying in the Workplace policy, the Colorado State University Student Conduct Code, the Academic Faculty and Administrative Professional Manual, and Human Resources or departmental conduct policies.